 Recently, we have released JUnit 4.11 which now uses the latest version of Hamcrest (1.3).
 Being finally able to (easily) use the power of a recent version of the matchers that come with hamcrest-core and hamcrest-library along with JUnit, I have been looking for a decent-looking printable quick reference of available matchers.
 Since I wasn’t able to find any, I have decided to create my own.

 A little more than a month ago I spoke at the Entwicklertag in Karlsruhe about Software Craftsmanship.
 More precisely, I gave my very first Pecha Kucha on my understanding of the principles and ethics behind it.
-Along with several others, my talk was recorded and is now available on YouTube.

 A couple of weeks ago I had the pleasure to participate in Uncle Bob’s Clean Code course in Karlsruhe.
 Afterwards, I interviewed him together with Susann Mathis on Software Craftsmanship and professionalism in software development.

 In the previous post we have seen how to use DbUnit to write a simple database test.
 By using DbUnit for this purpose, we were able to insert a complete dataset into the database without writing SQL.
 However, we had to use XML to specify the dataset:

 <dataset> <PERSON NAME="Bob" LAST_NAME="Doe" AGE="18"/> <PERSON NAME="Alice" LAST_NAME="Foo" AGE="23"/> <PERSON NAME="Charlie" LAST_NAME="Brown" AGE="42"/> </dataset>

 Now, you can think about XML what you want but I (and hopefully most people) would rather not want to write such files but instead create the dataset directly in the code of the test class.
 As it turns out, this is very hard using plain DbUnit.